ParthPatel100/Frogger/PatelFrogger/README.txt

     -OR press start button again to resume game
    -VALUE PACK: after 30 seconds into the game, a heart will appear into a random safe lane (purple) at a random position
-    -frog touching the heart means a life gets given to the player
+    -frog touching the heart means a life gets given to the player -if game is lost or won, press any button on the controller to return to the main menu screen

 NOTE: The SNES Controller is highly sensitive